 When you close a credit card, you lose access to that credit line.
 This means your total available credit decreases.
 If you have balances on your remaining credit cards, a decrease in your total available credit can cause your utilization rate to rise.

-To avoid this, you may want to pay off credit card balances without closing your accounts.
-Of course, if you have problems using your card responsibly or the card has an annual fee, it may be worthwhile to close the account despite the potential impact to your utilization.
-In this case, try to pay off all of your credit card balances to keep your overall utilization low.
+To avoid this, pay off credit card balances without closing your accounts.
+Of course, if you have problems using your card responsibly -- or the card has an annual fee -- it may be worthwhile to close the account, despite the potential impact on your score.

-It's always a good idea to pay off credit card debt, regardless of how that debt repayment impacts your credit scores.
+It's always a good idea to pay off credit card debt monthly, regardless of how that debt repayment impacts your credit scores.
 Unless you have an intro APR deal, any outstanding balance carried from month to month accrues interest -- at a high interest rate.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.